q4a/kbase-valhall/README.md

 # kbase-valhall

-Valhall kbase for faking a tODx (Mali-G610, used in RK3588) GPU.
+Valhall kbase for faking a lODx (Mali-G610, used in RK3588) GPU.

 Usage: